What is Drug Tolerance?

 Can Someone Stop Drug Tolerance from Occurring?

-Regarding drug prescription, there is often no way to avoid the development of drug tolerance.
+Regarding drug prescription, there is often no way to avoid the development of tolerance.
 Abusing or failing to take prescribed medications as directed might raise the possibility of medication tolerance, which is why it’s important to seek medical guidance.

 Certain drugs can raise or decrease the blood concentrations of other medications, which may interfere with their effectiveness or mechanism of action.